1. Blog

 These examples are effective, direct, and centred on achievements while avoiding the use of "I".
 Again, the applicant has included important details such as their title and years spent in the industry, as well as key accomplishments substantiated with numbers to help demonstrate their impact.

 “I’ve worked as a Digital Marketing Manager for five years.
-During this time I have been an important and hard-working member of the team and a self-starter.
-I have shown that I work well under pressure and I’d like to use my skills for a new role in digital marketing at your company.”
+During this time, I have been an important and hard-working member of the team and a self-starter.
+I have shown that I work well under pressure, and I’d like to use my skills for a new role in digital marketing at your company.”

 Copied!

 The example above lacks specific details and fails to showcase any notable accomplishments.
-Additionally, the frequent use of "I" can come across as overly self-focused, rather than demonstrating an understanding of how your contributions benefit the team or company.
-It's important to strike a balance by actively describing your achievements and the potential value you can bring to the table.
+Additionally, the frequent use of "I" can come across as overly self-focused rather than demonstrating an understanding of how your contributions benefit the team or company.

 Copied!